-The FHFA recognizes that there are a number of impediments to their goals which may or may not be surmountable, such as the absence of any significant secondary mortgage market mechanisms beyond Fannie Mae, Freddie Mac and Ginnie Mae, and that their proposals are in the formative stages.
-As a result, it is unclear if the proposals will be enacted.
-If such proposals are enacted, it is unclear how closely what is enacted will resemble the proposals from the FHFA or what the effects of the enactment will be in terms of our net asset value, earnings or cash available for distribution to our stockholders.
+The FHFA recognizes challenges faced in these formative stages which may or may not be surmountable, such as the absence of meaningful secondary mortgage market mechanisms beyond Fannie Mae, Freddie Mac and Ginnie Mae.
+As a result, there is significant uncertainty regarding the terms on which these proposals may be enacted.
+As a result, we cannot be certain what the effects of the enactment will have on our book value, earnings or cash available for distribution to stockholders.